focus-editor/focus/LOG.md

 # TODO

-- Make sure all lines are visible when dragging slider
+- Set a minimum slider height
 - Remember the dragging position

 - Select whole words when creating new cursors (unless selected manually)